The world has changed, and employees expect a new type of leader.

 1. They're trusted, and the respect is Mutual.

-However, respect develops over time as a result of continual positive actions and reinforcement; it's undoubtedly not developed through fear.
+However, respect develops over time due to continual positive actions and reinforcement; it's undoubtedly not developed through fear.
 Instead, fear-based leadership builds resentment and drives inefficiency.

-A leader that is respected by their employees will have higher levels of engagement and productivity.
+A leader, their employees' respect, will have higher levels of engagement and productivity.

 2. They're in the Trenches.